GoogleChrome/developer.chrome.com/site/en/docs/handbook/where-to-publish/index.md

 ## Example

-On launching a new API as an Origin Trial.
+On launching a new API as an origin trial.
 Create:

 - Reference documentation under `/docs`.
-- A short blog post announcing the Origin Trial, and linking to the documentation.
+- A short blog post announcing the origin trial, and linking to the documentation.
 - Optionally, a tutorial under `/articles` showing how to use the new API to build something, or solve a common use case.

 If there are then significant changes to the API.
 Update the documentation, and the article if needed, then post a new blog post explaining the changes.